-The exchange of air between the polar vortex and the mid-latitudes is also an important factor in the polar ozone budget.
-Further, the transport of low ozone air from the polar vortex into mid-latitudes can reduce mid-latitude ozone levels.
+The exchange of air between the polar vortex and the mid-latitudes is an important factor in the polar ozone budget.
+Further the carrying of low ozone air from the polar vortex into mid-latitudes can reduce mid-latitude ozone levels.
 In addition, while mid-latitude air is not easily carried into the polar vortex, occasionally, under disturbed stratospheric weather conditions, mid-latitude air can be entrained into the vortex, significantly changing the chemical composition of the vortex.
-Small-scale exchange can also provide weak transport across the vortex edge.